 Treatment will depend on your symptoms, age, and general health.
 It will also depend on how severe the condition is.

-- Monitoring If you condition is mild, your healthcare provider may closely monitor your condition to condition to make sure it doesn’t get worse.
+- Monitoring.
+If you condition is mild, your healthcare provider may closely monitor your condition to make sure it doesn’t get worse.

 - Medicines.
-Ask your healthcare provider about medicines such as cinacalcet.
+Your healthcare provider may prescribe medicines such as cinacalcet.